 Cervical cancer is one of the more common forms of cancer and is routinely identified and treated before it can develop into a more aggressive form.
 However, despite the fact that cervical cancer is one of few cancers with a high rate of positive patient outcomes (thanks to the development of early diagnosis tools and procedures), medical errors still occur.
 In fact, if a healthcare professional misdiagnoses or otherwise negligently delays diagnosis of the cancer, then it may become difficult to treat.
 If left uncontrolled, cervical cancer can lead to severe injuries and even death.

-At Matzus Law, Pittsburgh cancer misdiagnosis attorney Jason Matzus has more than two decades of experience successfully litigating delayed diagnosis and misdiagnosis in cases involving cervical cancer.
+At Matzus Law LLC, Pittsburgh cancer misdiagnosis attorney Jason Matzus has more than two decades of experience successfully litigating delayed diagnosis and misdiagnosis in cases involving cervical cancer.
 With the aid of dedicated medical experts, medical malpractice attorney Jason Matzus will develop a sound litigation strategy for pursuing full compensation for your medical malpractice claims.

-For answers to Frequently Asked Questions about Pennsylvania medical malpractice claims for delayed diagnosis of cervical cancer, see the Matzus Law delayed diagnosis FAQ page.
+For answers to Frequently Asked Questions about Pennsylvania medical malpractice claims for delayed diagnosis of cervical cancer, see the Matzus Law LLC delayed diagnosis FAQ page.

 Cervical cancer results from the growth of cancerous cells in the cervix of a woman.
 Generally, cervical cancers are caused by HPV, a sexually transmitted virus.
 If left untreated, cervical cancer cells can quickly spread into the uterus, ovaries, fallopian tubes, and other reproductive and nonreproductive areas.
 Once the cancer reaches the lymph nodes, it can easily spread to other systems in the body.

 Symptoms of cervical cancer range from mild to severe and may include: